meilisearch/specifications/text/0089-tenant-tokens.md

 ---

-> In this case, if the medical_records and medical_appointments indexes are searchable from the signing API Key, the tenant token can only search in those indexes and specific rules limits their search results.
-These rules are always applied and cannot be overwritten by the users search parameters.
+> In this case, if the `medical_records` and `medical_appointments` indexes are searchable from the signing API Key, the tenant token can only search in those indexes.
+MeiliSearch will apply the filter rule before applying the search parameters added by the end user.

 ```json
 {